Eschatologue/CM_wiki/docs/class/barbarian/wild-heart.md

 ### Level 3: Animal Speaker

-You can cast the *Beast Sense* and *Speak with Animals* spells, but only as Rituals.
-Wisdom is your spellcasting ability for them.
+You can cast the [:spell-lv2: Beast Sense] and [:spell-lv1: Speak with Animals] spells, but only as Rituals. :ability-wis: Wisdom is your spellcasting ability for them.

 ### Level 3: Rage of the Wilds

 Your Rage taps into the primal power of animals.
 You gain one of the following options of your choice.

-***Bear.*** While your Rage is active, you have Resistance to every damage type except :dmg-force: Force, :dmg-necrotic: Necrotic, :dmg-psychic: Psychic and :dmg-radiant: Radiant.
+***Bear.*** While your Rage is active, you have :dmg-res: Resistance to every damage type except :dmg-force: Force, :dmg-necrotic: Necrotic, :dmg-psychic: Psychic and :dmg-radiant: Radiant.

-***Eagle.*** When you activate your Rage, you can take the Disengage and Dash actions as part of that Bonus Action, While your Rage is active, you can take a Bonus Action to take both of those actions.
+***Eagle.*** When you activate your Rage, you can take the Disengage and Dash actions as part of that :rsc-b: Bonus Action, While your Rage is active, you can take a :rsc-b: Bonus Action to take both of those actions.

 ***Wolf.*** While your Rage is active, your allies have Advantage on melee attack rolls against any enemy of yours within 5 feet of you.